telliott99/MySwift2/chapter1/strings.rst

     [72, 101, 108, 108, 111]
     >

+We'll say much more about UTF-8 in the next section.

 --------------
 String methods
 --------------

-Whereas in Objective-C we might ask an NSString for its length, in Swift the ``count`` property could differ depending on the view we are looking at:  whether its a CharacterView or the UTF-8 encoded form.
+Whereas in Objective-C we might ask an NSString for its length, in Swift the ``count`` property could differ in value depending on the view we are looking at:  whether its a CharacterView or the UTF-8 encoded form.

 For this reason, Swift does not provide a ``count`` method for a String.